 Stress management techniques such as physical therapy, massage therapy or chiropractic therapy may also be recommended.
 There are different types of appliances used for different purposes.
 A splint (or nightguard) fits over your top or bottom teeth and helps keep your teeth apart and helps you stop clenching or grinding your teeth and reduces muscle tension at night and helps to protect your teeth from wear.
 An Orthotic or anterior positioning stabilization appliance moves your jaw forward, relieves pressure on parts of your jaw joints and aids in disc repositioning to reduce joint sounds and helps your jaw to open and close comfortably.
 An Orthotic utilizes neuromuscluar healing techniques to provide headache tension relief.
 It may be worn 24 hours/day to help your jaw heal.
 Both appliances will help to protect from tooth wear.

-Is the BOTOX Treatment for You?
+Is BOTOX right for You?

 Call Dr. Stante to help determine which therapy will most effectively treat your specific concerns.